TommyJones/tidylda/README.md

 In addition this implementation of LDA allows you to:

-  - use asymmetric prior parameters alpha and beta
+  - use asymmetric prior parameters alpha and eta
-  - use a matrix prior parameter, beta to seed topics into a model
+  - use a matrix prior parameter, eta, to seed topics into a model
   - use a previously-trained model as a prior for a new model
   - apply LDA in a transfer-learning paradigm, updating a model’s parameters with additional data (or additional iterations)